 Warren’s Keep Watching the Skies! is the first place where most of us learned of World Without End’s status as a thematic inversion of the classic novel The Time Machine.
 This version’s monstrous Morlock substitutes enjoy the sunshine while the effete Eloi hide in caves.
 H.G.
 Wells’ tale has an anti-war, humanistic message, whereas Bernds’ screenplay alters the formula to celebrate the macho territorial imperative.
 Our gutsy astronauts’ main impetus is to promote the aggressive stance of 1950s America.
 They express their eagerness to smite the ugly-mug Mutates, and hasten to teach the pacifist pansies of the 25th century how to get out there and kick ass.

 To reestablish humanity topside and get us back in the real estate game, the four spacemen eventually fabricate a bazooka to serve as a ‘bigger stick’ while hunting Mutates.
 This cues the film’s action scenes, which amounts to tame hiking and rock- hopping amid fairly ordinary surroundings.
 Hugh Marlowe’s leader eventually calls out the Mutate head honcho ‘Gnaga’ for an old-fashioned knife fight.
-Getting the patriarchy back in control, with weapons in their hands, is the cure for all that ails mankind.
+Getting the patriarchy back in control, weapons in hand, is the cure for all that ails mankind.
 For a finale the conquerors smile at the spectacle of the kindergartners’ new playtime game: fighting in the dirt like savages.
 The overall message?
 We coddled Americans need to get tough and fight, if we want to keep our place in the sun.

 Some sources say Author Tom Weaver confirms that Sam Peckinpah was a dialogue director on this picture, as he was for Invasion of the Body Snatchers.
 He frequently mentioned his input on the Don Siegel movie, but not this one.
 World Without End may not be a classic but it could very well have been influential — it’s essentially the same story as Pierre Boulle’s Planet of the Apes but with Mutates instead of monkeys.